hbckleikamp/CartMFP/README.md

 CartMFP consists of two steps.
 1. Constructing a database *space2cart.py* : A local database is constructed. <br>
-2. Molecular formula precition *cart2form.py* : Molecular formulas that are predicted based on input masses. <br> <br>
+2. Molecular formula prediction *cart2form.py* : Molecular formulas that are predicted based on input masses. <br> <br>

 #### 1. Constructing a database